singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 # Workshop: Building data-intensive apps with SingleStore, Redpanda, and Golang

 > 👋 Hello!
-I'm @carlsverre, and I'll be helping you out today while we build a
+I'm [@carlsverre][gh-carlsverre], and I'll be helping you out today
-> data-intensive application.
-Since everyone tends to work at different speeds,
+> while we build a data-intensive application.
+Since everyone tends to work at
-> this workshop is designed to be self-guided with assistance as needed.
-If you
+> different speeds, this workshop is designed to be self-guided with assistance
-> are taking this workshop on your own and get stuck, feel free to ask for help
+> as needed.
+If you are taking this workshop on your own and get stuck, feel
-> in the [SingleStore forums][s2-forums] via a [Github Issue][gh-issue]
+> free to ask for help in the [SingleStore forums][s2-forums] via a
+> [Github Issue][gh-issue]

 This repo provides a starting point for building applications using SingleStore, Redpanda (by [Vectorized][vectorized]), and the Go language.
 SingleStore is a